 Maher: The auditor general must lead the effort to ensure that laws to regulate drilling and protect the environment are enforced.
 The tracking, oversight and enforcement systems inherited by this administration were dysfunctional and archaic.
 The auditor general should audit the new systems as soon as they are in place to ensure that the environment is protected.

 Patch: Many local school districts are facing budget shortfalls right now.
-The Upper St. Clair School District's superintendent has said it's because of less state funding and increasing pension costs.
+The 's superintendent has said it's because of less state funding and increasing pension costs.
 How do you propose the local school districts solve their budget problems?
 Is there anything you plan on doing that will help?

 Maher: Actually, "state" funding of basic education by local school districts across the state increased this year from the year before.
 The federal government, however, eliminated a significant portion of federal funds that were disbursed to schools through the state.
 As a result, the total of federal and state funds received by most districts declined, even as the state portion increased.
 The auditor general is responsible for auditing all 500 school districts in the state.
 As an auditor general who actually knows how to audit, I will do my best to not just fight waste but also change the approach to help coach school districts about best practices.